 Cornerstone Preparatory Academy is a certified University-Model® school nationally accredited by AdvancEd.
 Cornerstone follows a college prep curriculum with rigorous standards.

 Our curriculum is both Christian and secular, and all instruction and course content is from a biblical worldview.
 In middle school and high school parents are actively involved in their child’s education.
-Please see our catalog for secondary Parent Roles.

 On and Off Campus Days